Table of contents

-Back in 1348, then-emperor Charles IV established the New Town of Prague and the three main squares within it: Wenceslas Square, Senovážné náměstí, and Charles Square.
+Back in 1348, then-emperor Charles IV established the New Town of Prague and the three main squares within it: Wenceslas Square, Senovážné náměstí, and Charles IV Square Prague.
 They were connected by one street for easy travel and access, but this street was later split into two: the Vodičkova and Jindřišská streets.

-The Square became an important landmark throughout some of Prague’s most famous historical events.
+Charles Square Prague became an important landmark throughout some of Prague’s most famous historical events.
 It became home to the Corpus Christi Chapel during the late 14th century, which was visited by thousands of pilgrims because it showcased the crown jewels and holy relics of the Holy Roman Empire.

-Not long after, the Hussite Wars began in the middle of Charles Square.
+Not long after, the Hussite Wars began in the middle of the Charles Square Prague.
 It was kicked off by a group of Hussites throwing a few Catholic counselors out of the windows of the New Town Hall.
 This event was later known as “The First Defenestration of Prague”.

-The Square is closest to the Karlovo náměstí metro station, which is five minutes away on foot.
+Charles Square Prague is closest to the Karlovo náměstí metro station, which is five minutes away on foot.
 If you don’t mind walking for a while, you can also visit other sites across Prague by strolling down the connecting bridges and walkways across the city.

 It is highly recommended that those traveling with families opt for apartments instead of hotels.
 This is because apartments around the area are more cost-effective than hotels, and they are also often more spacious to accommodate young children.
 Apartments also often come with a kitchenette if you’re interested in cooking your own meals.